system76/docs/content/upgrade-pop.md

 ![Settings OS Upgrade](/images/upgrade-pop/setting-os-upgrade.png)

-**IMPORTANT NOTE:** Clicking `Refresh` to the right of "Refresh OS" will reinstall the Operating System with the version stored in Recovery.
-Refreshing is **not** part of the upgrade process.
+**NOTE:** Refreshing is **not** part of the upgrade process. `Refresh` will reinstall the Operating System with the version stored in Recovery, and will erase all user-installed applications.

 1. Click the `Update` button to update the Recovery partition.